openai/chatgpt-retrieval-plugin/docs/providers/hippo/setup.md

 ## Deploying the Database

-You can deploy and manage Hippo using Docker Compose, K8's Operator Follow the instructions [here](https://www.transwarp.cn/starwarp) to get started.
+You can deploy and manage Hippo using hippo cloud Follow the instructions [here](http://hippo.transwarp.io/) to get started.

 **Environment Variables:**